Stanko/Stanko.github.io/_posts/2017-09-02-nvm-updating-npm.md

 # reopen your terminal
 ```

 That's it.
 Great thing is that npm can update itself.
+And this works for any other global npm package.